Brodie: Origin

 The lands of Brodie are in Scotland, between Morayshire and Nairnshire, on the modern border that separates the Scottish Highlands and Moray.
 In the time of the Picts (pre 10th century), this location was at the heart of the Kingdom of Moravia.
 Early references show that the Brodie lands to be governed by a Tòiseach; in Scottish Gaelic, Tòiseach translates as "chieftain" or "clan chief", later to become Thane.
 Part of the Brodie lands were originally Temple Lands, owned by the order of the Knights Templar.
-It is uncertain if the Brodies took their name from the lands of Brodie, or that the lands were named after the clan.
+It is uncertain if the Brodies took their name from the lands of Brodie or if the lands were named after the clan.

 Meaning

 Early references to Brodie were written as Brochy, Brothy, Brothie, Brothu, Brode.

 Various meanings to the name Brodie have been advanced, but given the Brodies uncertain origin, and the varying ways Brodie has been pronounced/written, these remain but suppositions.
 Some of the suggestions that have been advanced as to the meaning of the name Brodie are: